GrapeCity/ComponentOne-WinForms-Samples/NetFramework/PrintDocument/C1FlexGridPrintable2/C1FlexGridPrinter/readme-more.txt

   Represents a C1FlexGrid that can be inserted into a C1PrintDocument for printing, preview, or export.

-Note that while in the old C1FlexGridPrintable sample/library, there was a single class derived from C1FlexGrid - C1FlexGridPrintable - that provided all functionality, it has now been split into two classes.
 C1FlexGridPrinter provides most of the functionality but it does not derive from C1FlexGrid (hence the class is light-weight).
 The following snippet of code demonstrates how C1FlexGridPrinter may be used to print